ogomez92/launchtype/README.md

 If you find an issue installing or running the app, please let me know.
 I am still unfamiliar with Python distribution, so it's probably an error on my part.

+Once you add a command using the Add button in the UI, in order to use it you can either:

+1. Select it from the list
+2. Type its shortcut (if any) in the input field of the UI.
+3. Type enough letters in the command's display name for it to show up in the list and the screen reader to speak it.

 ## Known issues

 Alt F4 closes the application and you need to run it again (will fix).